As your child snuggles close to your chest during babywearing, it’s easy to see how this process creates a comforting parental bond.

 - While grasping both rings, tug the sling’s bottom rail in order to secure the length of it that crosses your body

-- Move the sling’s fabric down to the middle of your chest or so, being sure that it is flush against your stomach
+- Move the sling’s fabric down to the middle of your chest or thereabouts, being sure that it’s flush against your stomach

 - If necessary, re-secure the bottom rail

 - Insert baby into the wrap, positioned with their back securely resting against your chest

 - Cross baby’s feet, folding their legs into a healthy M position; then, tuck them into the ring sling, securing them by tugging up the top part of the fabric

 - Secure baby with your non-dominant hand while using your dominant hand to secure the ring sling’s top rail around your child